Why Every Canadian Should Own at Least 1% of Their Wealth in Bitcoin

 5. Bitcoin Is Becoming Part of the System

-Bitcoin is no longer fringe.
+Bitcoin is no longer fringe:

-• ETFs now exist
+• ETFs exist

-• Institutional adoption continues
+• Institutional adoption is growing

 Why This Matters Specifically for Canadians